PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 * Heartbeat modules or equivalent shunt resistors: we have no stick potentiometers so these are unnecessary.
 * Teensy or Raspberry Pi Pico: the PhobGCC 2 has no need of any external microcontroller board.
 * OEM C-Stick ribbon cables from a GCC: PhobGCC 2 needs 6 connections to the C-Stick daughterboard, and reusing the OEM cable has been a source of reliability issues.
+* Hall Sensors: these are built into the PhobGCC board.
+* Hall Effect Stickboxes: the PhobGCC uses magnets that you attach to a standard Gamecube controller stickbox.

 ## Purchasing the PhobGCC v2.0.5 board